Looking to start a blog? You’re in the right spot.

 Once you install a new plugin, navigate to “Installed Plugins” under the “Plugins” category on the left-hand column in your WordPress account.
 Once you find your new plugin in the list, click “Activate.”
 Once your plugin is activated, it will appear blue in the list (image below.)

 And that’s it!
 You are now equipped to start a blog and have it be successful.
+If you’re ready to start your blog, CLICK HERE to head on over to HostGator and get blogging!

 Have any other questions about how to start a blog?
 Feel free to email me or tweet me!
 I would love to answer them or give advice.
 Happy blogging 🙂